OpenZWave/open-zwave/website/KB/SendError.md

 ## Sending Errors

 These errors are usually a result of either some sort of protocol violation.
-You should report these to the OpenZWave Developers for further investigation if you are recieving a large amount of these messages.
+You should report these to the OpenZWave Developers for further investigation if you are receiving a large amount of these messages.

 ### Specific MessageID Results